tomstark99/R3_internship/README.md

 ## My solution

-I decided to build my solution with `Kotlin` due to my existing knowledge with the language and the relevance to the **Corda** platform developed by R3
+I decided to build my solution with `Kotlin` due to my existing knowledge with the language and its relevance to the **Corda** platform developed by R3

 ### Representing the game state